 Whereas the current model and practice emphasises the importance of TSH levels in the diagnosis of subclinical thyroid dysfunction, a balance point model of thyroid regulation would imply that thyroid hormone levels alone provide a better indicator of the physiological state.

-In this work we therefore extended our previous analyses.We compared the empirically derived correlations between the clinical features of subclinical thyroid dysfunction and thyroid hormone levels (predominantly FT4), and, the correlationsof those same clinical features with TSH levels.Because of the strong negative correlation between FT4 and TSH we expected to find correlations between both TSH and FT4 with the clinical features of thyroid dysfunction.
-We further reasoned however, that if the clinical features correlated better with TSH levels the current model would be supported, but, if the clinical feature correlated better with thyroid hormone levels, there would be support for the balance point model of thyroid regulation and doubt would be cast on the validity of the current conception of subclinical thyroid dysfunction.
+We therefore aimed in this work to determine whether or not a systematic review of the literature might indicate the relative merits of thyroid hormone levels and TSH levels, in terms of correlations with a broad range of clinical parameters.
+Because of the strong negative correlation between FT4 and TSH we expected to find correlations between both TSH and FT4 with the clinical features of thyroid dysfunction.
+We further reasoned however, that if the clinical features correlated better with TSH levels the current models of thyroid regulation and subclinical thyroid dysfunction would be supported, but, if the clinical feature correlated better with thyroid hormone levels, there would be support for the balance point model of thyroid regulation, and doubt would be cast on the validity of the current TSH-based conception of subclinical thyroid dysfunction.
 In this circumstance the previously noted correlations of clinical features with TSH levels would merely reflect the population correlation between FT4 and TSH.

 METHOD